What we know is a drop, what we don’t know is an ocean.Isaac Newton

 How to Navigate the Unknown Knowns

 - Our minds tend to process a lot more information than we realise.
-Understand how mental shotcuts work, which can help distinguish the relevant from the irrelevant.
+Understand how mental shortcuts work, which can help distinguish the relevant from the irrelevant.
+Avert failure by leveraging the hidden wisdom of your team with a Premortem Analysis.

 - On a more introspective note, consider the Stream of Consciousness analogy as a way to make sense of your messy thoughts.